-Berlin and the Indonesian capital Jakarta, a city of millions, have been city partners since 1994.
+Berlin and the Indonesian capital Jakarta, a city of millions, have been partner cities since 1994.

-The Berlin-Jakarta city partnership is sustained by a wide variety of stakeholders, such as associations, sports schools, journalists, and artists, as well as a strong Indonesian community.
+The Berlin-Jakarta city partnership is sustained by a wide variety of stakeholders, such as associations, sports schools, journalists, and artists, as well as strong community ties.
 The diverse range of projects and events gives a special boost to exchange in the areas of culture and sports.
-In November 2018, three coaches from Berlin’s football association traveled to Jakarta to hold a seminar for youth football coaches there, giving hundreds of young people in Jakarta the chance to benefit from the training methods used in Berlin.
-However, this multiday seminar was not a one-way street.
-The Berlin coaches exchanged experiences with their colleagues in Jakarta and returned home with many new impressions of their own.

 In 2019, Berlin and Jakarta celebrated the 25th anniversary of their city partnership with many individual projects on various themes that took place throughout the year, with Berlin helping to organize or providing financial support to these projects.